-Phu Kradueng is the most popular mountain to climb in Northeastern Thailand.
+Phu Kradueng is perhaps the most popular mountain to climb in Northeast Thailand.
 It is located in the Loei Province.
-Phu Kradueng translates into “Bell Mountain.”
+Phu Kradueng translates into "Bell Mountain."
 The mountain is in Phu Kradueng National Park which became the second national park in Thailand.
 Generally, it is a sandstone mountain, but there are also granite cliffs on top of the plateau.
 The most obvious thing that stands out about the peak is its huge plateau which stretches for miles.
-You’ll be able to see the mountain from far away because of its size.
+You'll be able to see the mountain from far away because of its size.
 In winter, Phu Kradueng is usually covered in clouds and fog.
 The temperature on top of the plateau can reach freezing.

 It is a scenic hike through forests with views of the surrounding area.
 There is a maintained trail that climbs a steady grade all the way to the summit.
 It has a good amount of elevation gain and some people have porters carry their gear for them if they are staying overnight.
 Near the last part of the hike are several steep parts with stairs have been built into the trail.
-There are local villagers who have set up “sams” where you can buy food and drinks along the way.
-This makes it one of the most unique mountains I have climbed.
+There are local villagers who have set up "sams" where you can buy food and drinks along the way.
+This makes it one of the most unique mountains that I have visited.
 The villagers are friendly and happy when they see foreigners who have come to climb their mountain.